Tomev/qcflow/docs/source/auth/index.rst

 .. code-block:: ini
     :caption: Example: ``/path/to/my_auth_config.ini``

-    [mlflow]
+    [qcflow]
     database_uri = postgresql://username:password@hostname:port/database

-Then, start the MLflow server with the ``MLFLOW_AUTH_CONFIG_PATH`` environment variable set to the path of your configuration file.
+Then, start the QCFlow server with the ``QCFLOW_AUTH_CONFIG_PATH`` environment variable set to the path of your configuration file.

 .. code-block:: bash

-    MLFLOW_AUTH_CONFIG_PATH=/path/to/my_auth_config.ini mlflow server --app-name basic-auth
+    QCFLOW_AUTH_CONFIG_PATH=/path/to/my_auth_config.ini qcflow server --app-name basic-auth

-The database must be created before starting the MLflow server.
+The database must be created before starting the QCFlow server.
 The database schema will be created automatically when the server starts.

 Custom Authentication
 =====================

-MLflow authentication is designed to be extensible.
+QCFlow authentication is designed to be extensible.
 If your organization desires more advanced authentication logic (e.g., token-based authentication), it is possible to install a third party plugin or to create your own plugin.

 Your plugin should be an installable Python package.
-It should include an app factory that extends the MLflow app and, optionally, implement a client to manage permissions.
+It should include an app factory that extends the QCFlow app and, optionally, implement a client to manage permissions.
 The app factory function name will be passed to the ``--app`` argument in Flask CLI.
 See https://flask.palletsprojects.com/en/latest/cli/#application-discovery for more information.